bsbodden/barudb/fence_pointers_fastlanes.md

 ## Overview

-The FastLane Fence Pointers implementation is a specialized data structure designed to optimize LSM tree lookups through improved cache locality and memory layout.
+The FastLane Fence Pointers implementation is a specialized data structure designed to optimize BarúDB lookups through improved cache locality and memory layout.
 This document summarizes the implementation, optimizations, and performance results.

 ## Key Features